SMUAbdullah/paper-MPL-short-reads/README.md

 conda install bioconda::mafft
 ```
 ### Example data
-Example data is present in the directory `data` which needs to be extracted before running the pipeline.
+Example data is present as `data/reads.zip` and needs to be extracted into the directory `data` before running the pipeline.
 ### Running the pipeline
+- Execution privileges can be set by `chmod -R 700 paper-MPL-short-reads-master`.
 - The pipeline can be run on the example data by running the file `src/MPL-R.sh`.
 - The pipeline can also be run via snakemake by typing `snakemake --cores n` in the main directory, where `n` is the number of available CPU cores.
 ### Output files